uc-cdis/mariner/README.md

 mariner-engine resolves the graph of the workflow and creates an input/output dependency map for all the steps of the workflow.
 The engine uses the dependency map to schedule all the tasks of the workflow as k8s jobs, where one task corresponds to one job.
-Independent steps run concurrently, while if step A takes as input the output of step B, then A does not get dispatched until B finishes running and the output of B has been collected.

 mariner-engine logs all events of the workflow run and incrementally writes these logs to workflowHistorydb.